energysistem/manuals/42799-Energy Tablet 8 Max 3/en/16-warranty_procedure.md

 ## Warranty and support

-Visit the Support section at http://www.energysistem.com/en/support and select your product to view the FAQ (Frequently Asked Questions), user manuals, drivers and updates available.
+Visit the Support section at http://www.energysistem.com/en/support and select your product to view the FAQ (Frequently Asked Questions), user manual, quick guide, drivers and updates available.
 You will also have the possibility to submit a query to our Technical Support or manage the warranty.

 You may also contact the distributor that sold the product by presenting the purchase receipt or invoice.